 Porcelain is more expensive than ceramic tiles because the materials used to make porcelain tile are pressed under conditions that differ from that of ceramic tile to give it more strength.
-Porcelain tile uses a combination of quartz or silica rock, clay and feldspar or flint, the main component being is kaolinite, a clay mineral.
+Porcelain tile uses a combination of quartz or silica rock, clay, and feldspar or flint, the main component being is kaolinite, a clay mineral.
 One difference between ceramic and porcelain tiles is their water-absorption ability.
-Porcelain has a low absorption rate of less the ½ percent.
+Porcelain has a low absorption rate of less than ½ percent.

 Step 1: Prepare Porcelain Tile Mix

 Prepare the porcelain clay mix according to the packaging instructions.
 The mix can be obtained online or through a stonemason or tile and flooring store.
-The mixes come in a variety of colors and styles so you have a broad selection to from which to choose.
+The mixes come in a variety of colors and styles so you have a broad selection from which to choose.

 Step 2: Create Porcelain Tile Molds

 Create molds for the number of tiles needed to complete the job.
 The tile molds will need to be arranged in order to be fed into the kiln for the first firing.

 Step 3: Place Tiles in Low Fired Kiln